-From the beginning of 2018 new products have been launched to industrial customers nearby Pärnu CHP plant.
-We are supplying customers with steam and electricity via direct line.
+From the beginning of 2018 new products have been launched to industrial customers nearby the Pärnu CHP plant.
+We are supplying customers with steam and electricity via a direct line.
 District cooling for business customers in Pärnu downtown was launched in Mid-2019.

 Fortum's business in Tartu operates one of the first CHP plants in Estonia and owns Tartu district heating network.
 The capacity of the Tartu CHP plant is 25 MW of electricity and 50 MW.
-The plant has been in operation since April 2009 using local fuels, woodchips and milled peat, whereby a large part of the peat comes from company's own peat deposits.
+The plant has been in operation since April 2009 using local fuels, woodchips and milled peat, whereby a large part of the peat comes from the company's own peat deposits.
 Fortum Tartu has approx 1 900 customers and 72 000 end users.
 The total length of the district heating network is around 195 km from which approx. 84% is pre-isolated/renewed.

 2016 Fortum Tartu made history in the Baltic energy sector and opened the first district cooling plant and network in Tartu downtown, serving nearby business customers.
 The second district cooling system started its production in 2017 and is providing cool for the Lõunakeskus Tradepark area, the biggest supermarket/entertainment complex in Southern Estonia.
 The next district cooling system is under development.
 Fortum Tartu has 69 employees.